 - Shape the cookie balls just like the picture.
 I basically roll two small balls of dough and smush them together.
 This makes it so the “bottom ball” of dough bakes first giving you that crisp delicious exterior and that “top ball” of dough bakes last leaving a slightly underbaked, soft & chewy center.
 YUM.

 - Last but not least: MIX-INS!
-I like a cookie chock full!
+I like for Toffee Cookies to be stuffed full!
 If there isn’t chocolate in every bite, it’s not my favorite.
 Chopped Heath ® Bars and chocolate baking bars are amazing when added to these cookies!
-If you like less in your cookies, make sure to scale back the amount of mix-ins I call for in the recipe.
+If you like less in your cookies, make sure to scale back the amount of mix-ins called for in the recipe.